-All of the manufacturers are able to achieve the desired effect – a black watch.
-And yet, all of these timepieces are extremely different one from the other, demonstrating how versatile the PVD treatment can be.
+With this method, the manufacturers are able to achieve the desired effect – creating all-black watches.
+And yet, all of these timepieces are extremely different from each other, demonstrating how versatile PVD coating can be.
 Keep scrolling to see for yourself!

 Shop Certified Swiss Watches

-The letters PVD stand for Physical Vapor Deposition.
-This is the name of the chemical process by which a small layer of particles are bound to a surface to create a specialized coating.
+In most contexts, PVD stands for Physical Vapor Deposition.
+This is the name of the chemical process by which a small layer of particles is bound to a surface to create a specialized coating.

-PVD is not a simple process and did not come into play in watches until the later half of the 20th century.
+The PVD process is not a simple one.
+Therefore, it did not come into play with watches until the latter half of the 20th century.
 It involves chemically bonding the new layer of particles to the metal foundation below to produce a more durable and differently colored external surface.

 Unfortunately, luxury watch brands are often vague on the specifics of their PVD treatment.
 They’ll rarely indicate exactly what the coating consists of, often because it’s some sort of proprietary technology.
-It’s also possible that this kind of detail isn’t of concern to many watch buyers, so it’s simply excluded.
+It’s also possible that this kind of detail isn’t of concern to many watch buyers – they just want a black watch -so it’s simply excluded.

 Another common coating material is DLC, which stands for Diamond-Like Carbon, and which we discuss next.